stephenh/tessell/docs/dispatch.md

 Success Callback
 ----------------

 Every AJAX call may fail, but it's not a good idea to reimplement failure logic at each AJAX call site in your application.
-To help facilitate this, gwt-mpv adds a [SuccessCallback][SuccessCallback] interface:
+To help facilitate this, Tessell adds a [SuccessCallback][SuccessCallback] interface:

     public interface SuccessCallback<T> {
       void onSuccess(T result);
     }
 {: class=brush:java}

 Which is just like `AsyncCallback` without the `onFailure` method.
-So, instead of reimplementing `AsyncCallback.onFailure` each time you make an AJAX call, gwt-mpv's [OutstandingDispatchAysnc][OutstandingDispatchAysnc] accepts `SuccessCallbacks` and will provide a single `onFailure` implementation.
+So, instead of reimplementing `AsyncCallback.onFailure` each time you make an AJAX call, Tessell's [OutstandingDispatchAysnc][OutstandingDispatchAysnc] accepts `SuccessCallbacks` and will provide a single `onFailure` implementation.

 The default `onFailure` implementation fires a `DispatchUnhandledFailureEvent` on the applications `EventBus`, so anyone that is interested (e.g. an error popup listener) can listener for the failure and respond appropriately.